History of lobbying in the United States: Beginnings

 When the Constitution was crafted by Framers such as James Madison, their intent was to design a governmental system in which powerful interest groups would be rendered incapable of subduing the general will.
 According to Madison, a faction was "a number of citizens, whether amounting to a minority or majority of the whole, who are united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community."
 Madison considered factions as dangerous, since they threatened to bring about tyranny if their control became too great.
 Madison, writing in the Federalist Papers, suggested that factions could be thwarted by requiring them to compete with other factions, and therefore the powerful force of one faction could be counteracted by another faction or factions.
 Today, the term "special interest" has often been equated with Madison's sense of "faction".
 In addition, the Constitution sought to protect other freedoms, such as free speech.

 Accordingly, some believe the ability of individuals, groups, and corporations to lobby the government is protected by the right to petition in the First Amendment.
 It is protected by the Constitution as free speech; one accounting was that there were three Constitutional provisions which protect the freedom of interest groups to "present their causes to government", and various decisions by the Supreme Court have upheld these freedoms over the course of two centuries.
-Even corporations have been considered in some court decisions to have many of the same rights as citizens, including their right to lobby officials for what they want.
+Even corporations have been considered in some court decisions to have many of the same rights as citizens, including their right to lobby officials for what they please.
 As a result, the legality of lobbying took "strong and early root" in the new republic.